 In a case alleging that an employer violated Florida Constitution’s article X, section 24 – which asserts an employees’ right to receive the state minimum wage and protects workers from retaliation for making wage claims – your Hollywood employment attorney can bring a case before state courts.

-A worker often is expected to exhaust all administrative options before contacting a labor attorney and filing suit.
+A worker often is expected to exhaust all administrative options before contacting a Fort Lauderdale labor attorney and filing suit.
 These administrative processes vary depending on the type of complaint.
-After hearing the details of your case, your lawyer can tell you whether or not your case will be tried in State or Federal court.
+After hearing the details of your case, your Broward employment lawyer can tell you whether or not your case will be tried in State or Federal court.

 State courts hold jurisdiction for the majority of lawsuits related to employment law.
 An example of a case that could be tried in Federal court is an alleged violation of the Fair Labor Standards Act.
 Claims against an out-of-state or international business also are filed in Federal court.

 Defending a wage and hour lawsuit in Florida is tricky.
 We will help you understand your options and guide you through mediation or litigation.
 Broward County labor lawyer David S. Tupler, P.A. represents clients involved in employment disputes in Hollywood and Fort Lauderdale.
 Call us to schedule a no-obligation consultation today.